TakumiXD/Advent-of-Code-2022/README.md

 ### Day 20
 Took me a very long time to debug because I didn't realize I should subtract 1 from the size of the input file.
 My solution takes O(n^2) time and it could be optimized down to O(n) by using a linked list, but I spent too much time on my initial approach.

+### Day 21
+Was able to finish relatively quickly due to practice with lambda functions on Day 11.
+Part 2 could have been simplified with sympy but I decided to just use the operator library.